syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ## UML Class Diagram

 A class diagram visually depicts the static structure of an application and is extensively employed in modeling object-oriented systems.
 It holds a unique position in UML diagrams, as it directly aligns with object-oriented languages.
-The diagram also facilitates automatic generation of class diagram shapes based on business logic, streamlining the translation from conceptual models to practical implementation.
+The diagram also facilitates the automatic generation of class diagram shapes based on business logic, streamlining the translation from conceptual models to practical implementation.

 ## UML Class Diagram Shapes